-The decision of the Dean for Academic and Student Services may be appealed to the President.
+The decision of the Dean of Student Access and Success may be appealed to the President.
 The appeal shall end at the institutional level.
 The decision of the President is final.

 REGISTRATION, ASSESSMENT AND ADVISING

 Entrance Assessment and Course Placement